First Street SE, Washington, DC

 Oh, there’s also an alleged curse on the property as well as Washington’s creepy crypt.
-If you’re looking for ghostly ongoings, the Capitol Building’s got you covered.
+If you’re looking for ghostly ongoings, the Capitol Building has got you covered.

 It turns out that politicians weren’t the only rats on Capitol Hill.
 The poltergeist of this former mouse-catcher is now the property’s spectral stray.